Reed Brody: Early life and education

-Brody was born in Budapest, Hungary, in 1953.
-His father, Ervin Brody, a Hungarian Jew, spent three years in German labor camps before emigrating to the United States and teaching at Fairleigh Dickinson University.
+Brody was born in Budapest, Hungary on July 20, 1953.
+His father, Ervin Brody, a Hungarian Jew, who was a major influence in his life, survived forced labor in German camps during World War II, eventually escaping to join the Soviet Red Army and participate in the liberation of Budapest before emigrating to the United States and teaching at Fairleigh Dickinson University.
 His mother, Francesca Cash, was an artist and an arts teacher at a Brooklyn inner-city school.

-Brody received his Bachelor of Arts in Political Science from Fairleigh Dickinson University where he was Student Government President and a leader in the anti-Vietnam War movement.
+Brody received his Bachelor of Arts in political science from Fairleigh Dickinson University where he was student government president and a leader in the anti-Vietnam War movement.
 He earned his J.D. degree from Columbia University School of Law.
 While a law student, Brody worked a year in Paris as a teaching assistant at the Université de Paris (Panthéon-Sorbonne).
 Brody holds an honorary doctorate from Fairleigh Dickinson University and was awarded a Public Interest Achievement Award by Columbia University Law School.

 Career

-After law school, Brody worked as New York State Assistant Attorney General from 1980 to 1984 where he authored consumer protection laws and advocated on behalf of consumers and workers in class action-type suits against large corporations and financial institutions.
+After graduating, Brody was the New York State Assistant Attorney General from 1980 to 1984.
+In this position, he authored consumer protection laws and advocated on behalf of consumers and workers in class action-type suits against large corporations and financial institutions.
 He was called "the leading expert in the country on career-counseling malpractices.”

-Brody left his position as Assistant Attorney General to research and uncover a pattern of atrocities against Nicaraguan civilians by US-funded "contras".
-His report, Contra Terror in Nicaragua received national front-page coverage and led to U.S. Congressional hearings and a temporary halt to contra funding.
+Brody left his position as Assistant Attorney General to research and uncover a pattern of atrocities against Nicaraguan civilians by US-funded "contras."
+His report, Contra Terror in Nicaragua, received national front-page coverage and led to U.S. Congressional hearings and a temporary halt to contra funding.
 Brody conducted a speaking tour of over 60 U.S. cities and appeared as co-counsel with the Center for Constitutional Rights in litigation in U.S. federal court to stop U.S. aid to contras.
 His report was also introduced into evidence in the case Nicaragua v.
 United States at the International Court of Justice in The Hague.
-He was attacked by United States President Ronald Reagan, who called him a Sandinista "sympathizer".
+He was criticized by United States President Ronald Reagan, who described him as a Sandinista "sympathizer."

-From 1987 until 1991, Brody worked for the International Commission of Jurists in Geneva, as the Director of its Centre for the Independence of Judges and Lawyers (CIJL), where he organized campaigns on behalf of harassed and/or detained jurists and engaged in high-level regional and national seminars on the independence of numerous judiciary systems around the world.
+From 1987 until 1992, Brody worked for the International Commission of Jurists in Geneva, as the Director of its Centre for the Independence of Judges and Lawyers (CIJL), where he organized campaigns on behalf of harassed and detained jurists and engaged in high-level regional and national seminars on the independence of numerous judiciary systems around the world.
+He helped draft the UN Basic Principles on the Role of Lawyers which were adopted in 1991 and the same year was one of the advocates for the creation of the UN Working Group on Arbitrary Detention.
 Together with P. N. Bhagwati, former Chief Justice of India, he assisted the government of Mongolia on behalf of the United Nations in preparing its 1991 constitution.